Simple online tools for developers, networking, text and conversions.

 How to use these examples

-2. Run the tool to unescape the string content.
+2. Click Run Tool to unescape it

-3. Review the readable output.
+3. Review the readable plain-text output

 Common mistakes in sample input